 Patricia Huddleston has been involved in handcrafts all of her life; she has been knitting since the age of six.
 Also an avid spinner and weaver, she ran a custom weaving business in New Mexico for many years.
 A veteran public school teacher, she is able to bring excellence in teaching to her love of creating beautiful and useful objects.
-Patricia’s current endeavors include designing and making jewelry, stained glass, technical writing and tutoring.
+Patricia’s current endeavors include designing and making jewelry, weaving, spinning and other fiber arts, stained glass, technical writing and tutoring.

 Jack Miller has spent most of his working career in education.
 He worked at Delone Catholic as an elementary teacher, guidance counselor and taught 3D art classes which included carving.
 Jack started carving 20+ years ago during a snow storm.
 His carving interests are in shore birds, song birds, raptors, fish and Santas.
 He has won 18 World Championship Awards in Ocean City, MD competitions.
 He has instructed wood carving at many seminars in Mass., R.I., PA., DE., MD., FL., OH., Ill., IN., and Mich.
 Jack does seat canning and weaving with over 30 years of experience.
 He also makes chain and wire wrap jewelry.